Migrating from Kafka to Raft¶

 change configuration update by pulling and inspecting the configuration of each

-Note: the transaction that changes the
+Note: For each channel, the transaction that changes the

 ConsensusType must be the last